Adamskoullos/TraderDashboards/README.md

     - [X] Make sure all 3rd party code is labelled with comments and any credits complete
 - **Milestone:** Home & Contact page content and structure in place

-### Sprint 5 - Adding call-to-action functionality and element transitions
+### Sprint 5 - Adding call-to-action functionality and sweeping up all remaining tasks
 - [X] Add the email form on the contact page
 - [X] Add Google maps to contact page
 - [X] Move User Guide to end of nav bar on each page